mcuringa/think-py/turtles.md

    ``tess.left(3645)``.
 What does ``tess`` do, and what is her final heading?

 #.
 Assume you have the assignment ``xs = [12, 10, 32, 3, 66, 17, 42, 99, 20]``
     a.
 Write a loop that prints each of the numbers on a new line.
     b.
 Write a loop that prints each number and its square on a new line.
     c.
 Write a loop that adds all the numbers from the list into a variable called `total`.
     You should set the `total` variable to have the value 0 before you start adding them up, and print the value in ``total`` after the loop has completed.
     d.
 Print the product of all the numbers in the list.
     (product means all multiplied together)

 #.
 Use ``for`` loops to make a turtle draw these regular polygons
    (regular means all sides the same lengths, all angles the same):
     * An equilateral triangle
     * A square
     * A hexagon (six sides)
     * An octagon (eight sides)

-#. .. _drunk_pirate_problem:
+#. **drunk_pirate_problem:**
    A drunk pirate makes a random turn and then takes 100 steps forward, makes another random turn, takes another 100 steps, turns another random amount, etc.  A social science student records the angle of each turn before the next 100 steps are taken.
 Her experimental data is ``[160, -43, 270, -97, -43, 200, -940, 17, -86]``.
    (Positive angles are counter-clockwise.)
 Use a turtle to draw the path taken by our drunk friend.

 #.
-Enhance your program above to also tell us what the drunk pirate's heading is after he has finished stumbling
+Enhance your program above to also tell us what the drunk pirate's heading is after he has finished stumbling around.
-   around.
 (Assume he begins at heading 0).

 #.
 If you were going to draw a regular polygon with 18 sides, what angle would you need to
    turn the turtle at each corner?